gear-genomics/terms-of-use/terms.md

 ## Citing GEAR

-If you use the Site in one of your publications please reference the URL https://gear-genomics.com.
+We request but do not require that use of GEAR be cited in publications by referencing the URL https://gear-genomics.com.

 ## GEAR License